iauker01/InterFact/Documentation/Development.md

   * On another line, write `flask_secret_keys=''`
   * This is sensitive information that will be assigned to you later.

-## ArcGIS Plugin:

-    1.)
-Download the plugin file

-      a.)
-Extract the plugin to ArcGIS program files (C:\Program Files\ArcGIS\Plugins)

-      b.)
-Restart ArcGIS

-    2.)
-Enable plugin through ArcGIS

-      a.)
-In ArcGIS, navigate to: Customize > Extensions OR Tools > Extensions

-      b.)
-Check the box next to "Interfact" plugin to enabvle it

 # File & Folder Structure: